 Mechanimal presents… the online version of Zugunruhe.
-We advise audience to wear headphones for the full audio experience, and a more intimate and personal connection to the piece and peformance.
-It is free to stream, and will be available to watch on demand until Wednesday 31 March 2021 via vimeo.
+We advise audience to wear headphones for the full audio experience, and a more intimate and personal connection to the piece and performance.
+It is free to stream, and will be available to watch on demand until Saturday 31 July 2021 via vimeo.
 Enjoy!

 This is a theatrical invitation to pause.
 To watch.
 To listen.

 Filmed in an empty venue and on location in the south west during the January lockdown, Mechanimal present a digital imagining of their award-winning show, Zugunruhe.

 Zugunruhe (zoo-gun-rue): an ornithology term for ‘migratory restlessness in birds’.
 This show explores the incredible flight of a marsh warbler, the world’s only bird whose song echoes its migration route.
 Body-compasses, magnetic fields, African sunsets, star-chasing, storm-riding, homing…

 Zugunruhe aims to widen the lens on the way we think about migration, looking at it from the point of view of natural history and evolution.
 By specifically exploring birds, the show takes audiences on a fascinating journey into non-human migration in the 21st century – and how this might in turn offer reflections on human movement.